windwp/nvim-autopairs/README.md

 ## FAQ

 - Is this support autopair of 2 character?
-> No , any PR is welcome :)
+> No, Any PR is welcome :)

-- Do you have any plan to add more feature ?
+- Do you have any plan to add more feature (flymode ,end-wise) ?
->No, The main code of nvim-autopairs is only 200 line with comment,
+>No, It is a minimalist autopairs.
 >I don't want to make everything complicated.
+>
 >If you want a flymode or something else you can use [jiangmiao autopairs](https://github.com/jiangmiao/auto-pairs)
+>
 >If you want more feature please try to use [lexima](https://github.com/cohama/lexima.vim)